Updated: 1.30 pm - 24/09/2021

 3 hour – Phillip Island – Departs San Remo

-Due to state wide lockdown our tours are currently not operating for more info see Covid-19 Update
+Due to Covid restrictions, we are currently only able to operate for regional Victorians.
+For more info see our Covid-19 Update

 Set sail on a winter dolphin & whale adventure venturing past the sheer cliffs of Cape Woolamai and along Phillip Island’s attractive southern coastline.